stain/s11.no/content/2021/phd/nanopub/index.md

 mentioned above).
 To demonstrate and test this ability, we created another query (15) that in a simple way combines the outputs of two of the currently available templates.
-Specifically, it checks for a given user (below abbreviated as ) who he has declared to know via the template, and then searches for papers these people declared to have read via a different template.
-Thereby, query (15) returns a list of all papers that friends of the user have read:
+Specifically, it checks for a given user (below abbreviated as `me:`) who he has declared to know via the `foaf:knows` template, and then searches for papers these people declared to have read via a different template.
+Thereby, query (15) returns a list of all papers that friends of the user `me:` have read:

     select ?person ?paper where {
       me: foaf:knows ?person .